 Drupal, the functional and foundational set of APIs and modules, powers hundreds of thousands of websites on the Internet.
 As such, Drupal code is continuously probed, scanned, and analyzed for security vulnerabilities.
 Through peer review and a large and continuously growing community of experts and enthusiasts, Drupal's core APIs have been strengthened over the long life of Drupal to mitigate common vulnerabilities.
 Drupal is designed to prevent critical security vulnerabilities, including the Top 10 security risks identified by the Open Web Application Security Project (OWASP).
-Drupal has proven to be a secure solution for enterprise needs and is used in high profile, critical websites such as whitehouse.gov and many others.
+Drupal has proven to be a secure solution for enterprise needs and is used in high profile, critical websites.
 This topic includes the following sections:

 - Drupal security team

 The Drupal Security Team includes approximately 40 people, several of whom are Acquia employees.
 The security team works with the Drupal Security Working Group, which reviews and supports the work of the security team.
 The security team created a framework to report and prioritize the mitigation of security vulnerabilities discovered both in Drupal core and in Drupal contributed modules.
 The team also provides best practices for secure module development and Drupal site creation and configuration.
 This Keeping Drupal Secure blog post describes how the Drupal Security Team responds to security issues.
 Read more about the Drupal security team.

 In addition to the proven security of Drupal core, numerous contributed modules strengthen the security of a Drupal site.
 These modules extend Drupal's security by adding password complexity, login, and session controls, increasing cryptographic strength, and improving Drupal's logging and auditing functions.
 For further research on security-related Drupal modules, see Enhancing security using contributed modules.